Matthew Saunders

 Matthew Saunders (born 12 September 1989) is a retired professional English footballer who played as a midfielder.
-He was most recently the first team manager for Bracknell Town.
+He is currently the assistant manager at club Woking.

 Playing career

 Saunders graduated from Fulham's academy.
 Despite never making an official first team appearance, he spent pre-season 2009 with the first team squad as they toured Australia, making three appearances.

 On 1 January 2010, he joined League Two club Lincoln City on a one-month loan deal along with teammate Michael Uwezu.
 He made his professional debut a day later, on 2 January, for Lincoln in their 4–0 away loss to Bolton Wanderers in the FA Cup Third Round.
 Saunders returned to Fulham on 1 February 2010, after appearing twice for Lincoln in the league.
 Saunders later rejoined Lincoln City on loan and made a total of 18 appearances for the Imps, scoring three goals, including a brace against Hereford United and scored against Northampton Town in the next game.
 After one season at Fulham, Saunders failed to make a single appearance for Fulham and at the end of the 2010–11 season, he was released.

 On 10 February 2012, Saunders joined League Two side Dagenham & Redbridge on an 18-month contract.
 Just four days later since joining the club, he made his debut in a 2–1 loss against Oxford United.
 On 28 February 2012, he made a start against Morecambe and he set up a goal for Medy Elito to put Dagenham in the lead and eventually won 2–1.
 Soon after, Saunders scored his first goal, from a free-kick, in a 1–0 win over Bradford City.
 After the game, Manager John Still praised Saunders performance and said "The goal was worthy of winning a very tight game.
 It was a fantastic goal.
 He's got terrific quality.
 He was a player we wanted to sign at the start of the season, but he got injured.
 At the moment it's okay, but between now and the end of the season there will be tough games and we have to maintain this level of performance.
 We're on decent form and we just have to maintain that and, if we do, there are enough games for us to get points from."